imprvhub/entercinema/README.md

 Results include **contextual carousels** of related content.

+#### Notifications System

+A **personalized notification feed** keeps users informed about new content from followed actors, directors, writers, and TV show creators.
+Users can **follow/unfollow** entertainment industry professionals and receive **real-time updates** when they have new movie releases, TV show episodes, or other projects.
+The system includes **filtering options** to view only unread notifications and **bulk management tools** for efficient organization.

 #### Release Calendar

 An interactive **timeline interface** displays **upcoming movie releases** and **TV episode air dates**.